FreakyDevelopers/Political-Framing-in-AI-News-Summaries/docs/project-summary.md

-# Project Summary
+# What's This Project About?

-## Background

-AI-generated summaries are becoming a common way for people to encounter news.
-While summaries can make information easier to read, summarization is not fully neutral.
-A summary decides which facts to include, which details to leave out, and how the tone of the original article is carried forward.

-This project examines that issue through a small set of politically sensitive news articles and publicly accessible AI tools.

-## Research Objective
+## The Problem

-The objective of this study was to compare how five AI models summarize the same news articles when given the same neutral prompt.

-The study focused on whether the models differed in:

-- Neutrality
-- Emotional language
-- Political framing
-- Accuracy
-- Completeness
+So AI summaries are everywhere now.
+You see them in news apps, chat interfaces, all over.
+But here's the thing—summarizing isn't neutral.
+Every time you summarize, you're choosing what to include, what to drop, and what tone to use.
+Those choices matter.

+I wanted to actually test whether different AI models make the same choices or if they diverge.

-## Methodology
+## What I Did

-The study used six immigration-related news articles from left, center, and right source categories.
-Five AI models were tested: ChatGPT, Claude, Gemini, Grok, and DeepSeek.

-Each model received the same neutral summarization instruction.
-The prompt asked the model to produce a 140 to 160 word summary, remain neutral and objective, avoid unsupported information, avoid omitting major facts, and use professional journalistic language.

-Thirty summaries were collected and manually coded using a rubric.
-The workbook includes article metadata, model summaries, coding scores, analyst notes, and dashboard results.
+I picked six immigration news articles: left-leaning, center, and right-leaning sources.
+Then I fed them all to five different AI models—ChatGPT, Claude, Gemini, Grok, DeepSeek—with the same neutral prompt asking for 140-160 word summaries.

+I manually coded all thirty summaries (6 articles × 5 models) looking at: neutrality, emotional language, political framing, accuracy, and whether anything important got left out.

-## Findings
+## What I Found

-The study found that all five models could produce readable summaries, but their performance differed.
+All five models could produce readable summaries, but they didn't perform the same:

-Claude had the highest average quality score in this dataset.
-Grok was especially strong on completeness.
-ChatGPT often produced balanced prose but sometimes omitted important details.
-Gemini and DeepSeek showed more variation depending on the source framing.

-The results also suggest that source orientation matters.
-Center-source articles produced the cleanest cross-model results, while left-source and right-source articles tended to produce framing scores in different directions.

-Overall, the project suggests that AI summaries can sound neutral while still shaping reader understanding through emphasis, omission, tone, and inherited source framing.

-## Limitations

-This project is a pilot study with a limited dataset.
-It includes six articles, thirty summaries, one topic area, and one manual coder.

-The results should not be treated as a general conclusion about all AI systems or all political topics.
-They should be read as an exploratory snapshot of how public-facing AI models summarized the selected articles during the collection period.

-## Future Work

-Future research could expand the study by including:

-- More articles
-- More topic areas
-- More AI models
-- Repeated outputs from each model
-- Multiple human coders
-- Inter-coder reliability checks
-- Additional automated text-analysis methods
-- Comparisons across future model versions
+- **Claude** ranked highest overall quality-wise.
+Consistently solid.
+- **Grok** was best at including details.
+Good for completeness.
+- **ChatGPT** made smooth reading but cut corners on important stuff sometimes.
+- **Gemini and DeepSeek** were all over the place—depended heavily on the article.

+There's also a pattern with source orientation: when the original article came from a left-leaning source, the AI summaries tended to get coded as more negative.
+Right-leaning sources?
+The summaries leaned positive.
+Center-source articles?
+Cleanest results.

+The big insight: these summaries *sound* neutral but they're not.
+They inherit framing from the source material and shape reader understanding through emphasis and omission.

+## Real Talk: What This Doesn't Prove

+This is exploratory.
+One coder, six articles, one topic.
+You can't generalize this to "all AI systems" or even "all news topics."

+It's more of a "here's a methodology and some interesting patterns" than a "AI is definitely biased about immigration."
+Future work would need more articles, multiple coders, more topics, and better statistical rigor.

+But it does suggest something worth digging into further.